knative/test-infra/rundk/README.md

   -mounts string
         A list of extra folders or files separated by comma that need to be mounted to run the test flow.
   -mandatory-env-vars string
-        A list of env vars separated by comma that must be set on local. (default "GOOGLE_APPLICATION_CREDENTIALS") -optional-env-vars string
+        A list of env vars separated by comma that must be set on local, which will be promoted to the image.
+        (default "GOOGLE_APPLICATION_CREDENTIALS")
+  -optional-env-vars string
-        A list of env vars separated by comma that optionally need to be set on local.
+        A list of env vars separated by comma that optionally need to be set on local, which will be promoted to the image.
 ```

 ### Example